 On October 27, 2015, the Company acquired a minority equity interest in Chop't Creative Salad Company LLC, predecessor to Chop't Holdings, LLC ("Chop't").
 Chop't develops and operates fast-casual, fresh salad restaurants in the Northeast and Mid-Atlantic United States.
 The investment is being accounted for as an equity method investment due to the Company's representation on the Board of Directors of Chop't.
-At September 30, 2020 and June 30, 2020, the carrying value of the Company's investment in Chop't was \$12,465 and \$12,793, respectively, and is included in the Consolidated Balance Sheets as a component of Investments and joint ventures.
+At December 31, 2020 and June 30, 2020, the carrying value of the Company's investment in Chop't was \$11,424 and \$12,793, respectively, and is included in the Consolidated Balance Sheets as a component of Investments and joint ventures.

-The Company also holds the following investments: (a) Hutchison Hain Organic Holdings Limited ("HHO") with Hutchison China Meditech Ltd., a joint venture accounted for under the equity method of accounting, (b) Hain Future Natural Products Private Ltd. with Future Consumer Ltd, a joint venture accounted for under the equity method of accounting, and (c) Yeo Hiap Seng Limited, for which the Company holds a less than 1% equity ownership interest.
-The carrying value of these combined investments was \$5,434 and \$4,646 as of September 30, 2020 and June 30, 2020, respectively, and is included in the Consolidated Balance Sheets as a component of Investments and joint ventures.
+The Company also holds the following investments: (a) Hutchison Hain Organic Holdings Limited, a joint venture with Hutchison China Meditech Ltd., accounted for under the equity method of accounting, (b) Hain Future Natural Products Private Ltd., a joint venture with Future Consumer Ltd, accounted for under the equity method of accounting, and (c) Yeo Hiap Seng Limited, in which the Company holds a less than 1% equity ownership interest.
+The carrying value of these combined investments was \$5,502 and \$4,646 as of December 31, 2020 and June 30, 2020, respectively, and is included in the Consolidated Balance Sheets as a component of Investments and joint ventures.